Moreton-in-Marsh: History

-A settlement was built during the British Iron Age just northwest of the town centre near the cricket ground.
-Archaeological research has found Roman pottery and coins at the site showing it remained occupied after the Roman invasion of Britain.
+A settlement was built during the British Iron Age, just north-west of the town centre near the cricket ground.
+Archaeological research has found Roman pottery and coins at the site, showing that it remained occupied after the Roman invasion of Britain.
 During this period, the Fosse Way, one of the best preserved Roman routes in Britain, was constructed.
 It was initially constructed by the Roman army but was subsequently maintained by the local Civitas.
 The course can be traced through the county by the modern roads that tend to follow its course, although there are deviations such as south of the town where it crosses the hill into Stow-on-the-Wold.

 Moreton is first mentioned as a Saxon settlement around 577 AD.
-Following the Norman conquest of Britain, the township was part of the monastic property held by Westminster Abbey in London.
+Following the Norman Conquest of Britain, the township was part of the monastic property held by Westminster Abbey in London.
 Abbott Richard of Barking began developing Moreton as a medieval market town between 1222 and 1246.
-The new town was built on common land bordering the Fosse Way to the northwest of the original Saxon settlement.
-St David's Church is in the centre of the original settlement, which is still called "Old Town."
-To accommodate medieval markets, the new town was developed with a long, wide, High Street.
+The new town was built on common land bordering the Fosse Way to the north-west of the original Saxon settlement.
+St David's Church is in the centre of the original settlement, which is still called Old Town.
+To accommodate medieval markets, the new town was developed with a long and wide High Street.

-The town's economy thrived thanks to wool and cloth-making in the medieval era.
+The town's economy thrived, thanks to wool and cloth-making in the medieval era.
 "It's why the high street has so many elegant 18th century inns and houses."